 While you have likely encountered a margarita with mezcal, these two ingredients are what sets this drink apart.
 (And are what I am crediting myself with adding to a classic mezcal margarita recipe.)
 The bitters are very unique.
 (If you want to learn more about bitters, check out my post about Crude Bitters here.)
 Crude makes their “No No” bitters with nine different peppers and it is hot, but two droppers are just about perfect in this recipe.
 You can always add more if you like more spice!
 You can order their bitters online.

 The salt was recently procured at the Jacobsen Salt Company store in Portland, OR (on my last trip prior to quarantine).
 I was talking to the cashier and mentioned that I liked mezcal.
-She suggested that I might like their San Pablo Worm & Chile Salt (which I can’t find in their online store but found at the link provided).
+She suggested that I might like their San Pablo Worm & Chile Salt.
 It sounded a little weird, but I tried it and it was really unique.
 The toasted worms are very ground up (see super-close up image) so you might not even know they are there.
 The combination of the worms (umami flavor) and the salt, just really make the drink flavors pop.
 Plus, as someone who hates a salted rim on a margarita, it gets the job done without the mess and being overly salted.
 If you have a salt infused with spice, that would work too.

 The Fire Margarita

 - 1.5 oz mezcal (Mezcal Vago Elote suggested)

 - 1.5 oz tequila (Tequlia Ocho Plata suggested)

 - 1 oz fresh squeezed lime juice

 - 0.5 oz agave (or 1 oz simple syrup)

 - 2 droppers Crude Bitters "No No" bitters

 - 1 pinch Jacobsen Salt Co.
 San Pablo Worm & Chile salt